Know Your Rights

 How to Document Workplace Misconduct as a Whistleblower

 Reporting workplace misconduct can be a challenging but necessary step to ensure ethical practices and legal compliance.
 Proper documentation is key to protecting whistleblowers from retaliation while providing clear evidence of wrongdoing.
-This guide outlines the steps on how to document workplace misconduct as a whistleblower to ensure that reports are accurate, credible, and legally protected.
+This guide outlines how to document workplace misconduct as a whistleblower to ensure that reports are accurate, credible, and legally protected.

 1. Document All Incidents Contemporaneously